KxSystems/embedPy/README.md

 ```

-#### Getting or setting attributes of wrapped objects
+#### Getting and setting attributes

-For data attributes and properties of Python objects, we don’t take a snapshot of the value of the attribute at a point in time, but provide a function to access or set the value of a property from the underlying Python object.
+For data attributes and properties of wrapped objects, we don’t take a snapshot of the value of the attribute at a point in time, but provide a function to access or set the value of a property from the underlying Python object.
 ```q
 q)qarray:.p.py2q arraywrap._pyobj
 q).p.py2q arraywrap.real[]        / get the value of the real attribute